-- Completed an admission to candidacy form available from the Department of Educational Leadership and Policy Studies, which must include a list of graduate courses, completed, being taken, and yet to be pursued in the field. - Passed the qualifying and comprehensive examination administered by the department. - Satisfactorily demonstrated expository writing proficiency. - Fulfilled the twelve-hour cognate. - Have received approval of a dissertation subject via a process determined by the faculty in the department.
+- Completed an admission to candidacy form available from the Department of Educational Leadership and Policy Studies, which must include a list of graduate courses, completed, being taken, and yet to be pursued in the field. - Passed the comprehensive examination administered by the department. - Satisfactorily demonstrated expository writing proficiency. - Fulfilled the twelve-hour cognate. - Have received approval of a dissertation subject via a process determined by the faculty in the department.
 A copy of the approved dissertation proposal must accompany the admission to candidacy form. - Received the signatory recommendation of his/her/ major advisor on the candidacy form.

-Admission to candidacy must be achieved no later than the semester in which the student expects to receive his/her degree.
+Admission to candidacy must be achieved at least one semester before a student intends to graduate.
 Candidacy for the Ed.D.
 Degree shall be valid for not more than five (5) academic years.
 Any student seeking renewal of candidacy must apply to the Department for readmission.
 The department shall determine the conditions under which the candidate may be reinstated.
 The responsibility for fulfilling these requirements on time is that of the student.
 Students should consult their Advisor if in doubt as to any of the requirements.

-Students should note carefully the specific requirements relative to admission to candidacy.
-A major task, after the successful completion of the proposal defense, is to submit an application to the Howard University (HU) Institutional Review Board (IRB) for Human Subject Protection and procure IRB approval for the conduct of research.
-Students are advised to contact the HU-IRB office at (202) 806-7812) for the appropriate forms and procedures required to submit an application.
-The IRB Office is located in Room 214 the C. B. Powell Building, 525 Bryant Street, N.W., Campus Map Location Building 13.
+A major task after the successful completion of the proposal defense is to submit an application to the Howard University (HU) Institutional Review Board (IRB) for Human Subject Protection and procure IRB approval for the conduct of research.
+Students should understand that the approval of the IRB is not tied to candidacy for Ed.D. students.
+However, students cannot defend their dissertation proposal and graduate within the same semester.
+However, if a student defends his or her proposal in the fall semester and their IRB is approved within the first 30 days of the spring semester, this will likely set him or her up for graduating in the spring.